Save & Restore Your Tooth With A Root Canal

 Root canals are 95% effective at restoring the health of your tooth and completely removing infection and bacteria.
 Preserving the health of your natural teeth is better than replacing your teeth.

-During a root canal at our Redmond dental office, we remove the source of the infection and fill the tooth with a rubber-like gutta-percha material to rebuild the structure of the tooth.
+During a root canal, we remove the source of the infection and fill the tooth with a rubber-like gutta-percha material to rebuild the structure of the tooth.
 We then usually protect the vulnerable tooth with a dental crown for better strength and durability.